 We at PPAF fight back when anti-abortion politicians and their extremist allies try to outlaw abortion, take away access to affordable birth control, and block patients from care at Planned Parenthood health centers.
 We fight alongside our partners when the basic human rights of our patients, volunteers, supporters, activists, and staff of all races, faiths, genders, and identities are under attack.

 Eighty Years Later

-Planned Parenthood Arizona has grown its operations to 7 health centers located across the state.
-Planned Parenthood Arizona has continued providing high quality confidential health care and education.
+Planned Parenthood Arizona, Inc. has grown its operations to 7 health centers located across the state.
+Planned Parenthood Arizona, Inc. has continued providing high quality confidential health care and education.
 We have served four generations of Arizona families.
 We are known for our commitment to quality confidential services, accurate information, education and training, and social justice advocacy.